-In 2020, the Company agrees to continue the commercial and industrial programs offered in 2019 and assess new technologies for potential inclusion in programs in future years.
-These programs are summarized in Table 14 below.
+In 2020, the Parties-Company agrees to continue the commercial and industrial programs offered in 2019 and assess new technologies for potential inclusion in programs in future years.-These programs are summarized in Table 14 the table Table 4 below.
 For greater detail on the program, please see Attachment 2.

-Table 14.
+Table 1416.
 Overview of Commercial and Industrial Energy Efficiency Programs